abcdesktopio/docs/opsdocs/docs/common/debug_application.md

 The new file `/root/.Xauthority` has been created.

-### Install your X11 applications, for example I choose the `x11-apps` package
+### Install your X11 applications

+for examplen I choose to install the `x11-apps` package

-Replace `x11-apps` by you own application
+Replace `x11-apps` by your own application

 ```bash
 apt-get update && apt-get install -y x11-apps